paolodalberto/MatrixFlow/JITGpu/README.md

 if you pass a square matrix problem wih teh proper factors (the size has to be a multiple of 2,3,2x2,3x3 ... " and if you set up the export GPU=0 then you can run all the algorithms.

-The algorithms are proven correct, the code generation is automatic and most of the problem have been run and tested  (for GPU as yoday).
+The algorithms are proven correct, the code generation is automatic and most of the problem have been run and tested  (for GPU as today).

 ![Fast algorithm performance](https://github.com/paolodalberto/MatrixFlow/assets/15663156/fca42d9e-3189-458d-ad89-17e837bed454)